Skip to content

 Schema evolution

 Connectors write nodes with the fields their upstream provider exposes.
-When a provider adds a field, the connector starts writing it on next sync. agentcy-graph migrates nothing — missing fields simply appear over time.
+When a provider adds a field, the connector starts writing it on next sync.
+The engine adapter migrates nothing — missing fields simply appear over time.
 Soft-deletes mark nodes as archived_at rather than removing them, so history is preserved.

 Gotchas